|Board Member||Term Ends|

 - Trails shall be coordinated with the Colorado State Trail System and the Jefferson County Trail System.

 - The Board shall review and provide advice to the Planning Commission for PUD applications.

 - The Board shall periodically update Parks Master Plan as needed.

 In order to provide guidance to City Council in determining which parks and recreation projects can provide the biggest benefit, the Parks, Recreation & Museums Advisory Board has performed a complete review of the Clear Creek and Parks and Recreation Master Plans, wish list items and existing infrastructure maintenance requirements.
 Taken individually, it is difficult to assess which items are most impactful and to prioritize accordingly.
 Therefore, the Board has grouped projects into common areas throughout the system allowing for complementary projects to be grouped and ranked, maximizing impact for users, providing opportunities for marketing to the community and potential fundraising.

-The Parks, Recreation & Museums Advisory Board meets on the first and third Tuesday evening of each month.
-The third Tuesday is the regular meeting date.
-These meetings take place in Golden Community Center, 1470 10th Street, Golden, Colorado 80401, at 7 p.m.
+The Parks, Recreation & Museums Advisory Board meets on the first and third Thursday evening of each month.
+The third Thursday is the regular meeting date.
+These meetings take place in City Hall Council Chambers, 911 10th Street, at 7 p.m.
 Other study sessions may be scheduled as needed, on Tuesday nights, if possible.